-OTTAWA, May 5 /CNW/ - While significant advances have been made in breast cancer care, evidence has shown that Ontarians diagnosed with breast cancer continue to face considerable challenges with their needs for information, support and care.
-To respond to these needs, the Canadian Breast Cancer Foundation - Ontario Region is working with leaders in research, clinical care and community support to deliver current breast cancer information and education at a free public forum presented by Scotiabank Group in Ottawa called Breast Cancer Today: An Evening of Care and Community.
+SCARBOROUGH, ON, April 29 /CNW/ - While significant advances have been made in breast cancer care, evidence has shown that Ontarians diagnosed with breast cancer continue to face considerable challenges with their needs for information, support and care.
+To respond to these needs, the Canadian Breast Cancer Foundation - Ontario Region is working with leaders in research, clinical care and community support to deliver current breast cancer information and education at a free public forum presented by Scotiabank Group in Scarborough called Breast Cancer Today: An Evening of Care and Community.

-Some of Ontario's leading breast cancer researchers and clinicians will speak at Breast Cancer Today, including Dr. Shailendra Verma, Dr. Mark Clemons, and Dr. Xinni Song, of the Ottawa Regional Cancer Centre.
+Some of Ontario's leading breast cancer researchers and clinicians will speak at Breast Cancer Today, including Dr. Ophira Ginsburg, Women's College Institute, Dr. Gurmit Singh, Juravinski Cancer Centre and Dr. David Hodgson, University of Toronto.
 Speakers will address a range of issues related to breast cancer treatment, care and survivorship.

-Breast Cancer Today will be held May 26, 2010 from 6:30 p.m. to 8:30 p.m. at the Westin Hotel, Governor General I Room.
-This is the third year of this three-year program and the fifth forum in a series of seven.
+Breast Cancer Today will be held Tuesday, May 11, 2010 from 6:30 p.m. to 8:30 p.m. at the Delta Toronto East Hotel, Toronto Room.
+This is the third year of this three-year program and the first event in a series of seven.
 Breast Cancer Today is presented in partnership with Scotiabank Group.